North Carolina rolls back 'bathroom bill' despite criticism - News 12 Now

 The American Civil Liberties Union and gay rights activists complained that the new law still denies gay and transgender people certain protections from discrimination, and they demanded nothing less than full repeal.

 As a result, it was unclear whether the retreat from HB2 would stop the boycotts or satisfy the NCAA.
-The NCAA had no immediate comment.
+NCAA President Mark Emmert said the association’s board would review the legislation in the coming days before deciding whether to bring neutral-site championships back.

 Republican Rep. Scott Stone, who lives in Charlotte, urged his colleagues to vote for the new bill.
 It passed the House 70-48.